EBA-Early Bactericidal Activity

 Summary

-This study will look at the ability of 4 antibiotics to kill the bacteria that cause
+This study will evaluate the ability of 4 antibiotics to kill the bacteria that cause

 tuberculosis (TB).
 The antibiotics to be studied are linezolid, gatifloxacin, levofloxacin,

 and moxifloxacin.
-They are all approved by the Brazilian health authorities to treat
+All are approved by the Brazilian health authorities to treat infections

 Clinical Details